 - Gillian Phillips, Western Region (MB, SK, AB, BC, YT, NWT) at 1-866-461-4077 or via email at firstname.lastname@example.org

 - Steve Sullivan, Ontario Region at 1-866-876-5224 or via email at email@example.com

 - Marie Claude Morin, Quebec Region at 1-877-392-6233 or via email at firstname.lastname@example.org

 - Gloria Appleby, Atlantic Region (NS, NB, PE, NL) at 1-866-381-8310 or via email at email@example.com

 You can also learn about parole and other parts of the criminal justice process in our brochure: A Victim’s Guide to the Criminal Justice System.

 Glossary of Legal Terms

+If you are involved in any legal proceeding, you will probably hear terms you are not familiar with.
 To assist you, MADD Canada has compiled a list of the definitions for common legal terms, which can help to understand legal problems and procedures.
 Please note, these definitions are short and should not be relied on to conduct your legal affairs.